TenthPres/TouchPointScripts/README.md

 overlap.

 - [**Finance > Budget Summary**](Finance%20Reports) - List each budgeted fund and where giving stands compared to budget.

 - [**Global > Birthdays & Anniversaries**](Global%20Reports) - Generate a list of partners who have birthdays or
 anniversaries coming up, and email it to the appropriate people.
 We use this to send cards to partners each month.

+- [**Incoming Email**](IncomingEmail) - Process emails sent to a particular inbox.
+This script is called by Power Automate, which does the actual email-handling.
+We use this to collect Prayer Requests.

 - [**Mailchimp Sync**](Mailchimp) - Sync Mailchimp subscribers both ways (from Mailchimp to TouchPoint and vice versa), across multiple Mailchimp accounts and with Mailchimp Interests as TouchPoint Subgroups.